-Within our English lessons we will be looking at a range of non fiction texts on the coast and 'Katie Morag and the New Pier.'
+Within our English lessons we will be looking at a range of fiction and non fiction texts on the coast including 'Katie Morag and the New Pier.'
 These will help us work through the composition side of Year 2.
 The children will be working towards writing different writing outcomes which will help apply skills learnt.
 These outcomes are...

 * Persuasive writing

 * Non-chronological report